The HSUS Nebraska Agriculture Advisory Council

 Local farmers, producers and other agriculture professionals join with The HSUS to foster better animal welfare and environmental stewardship

-Meet the members of The HSUS Nebraska Agriculture Council, part of our emerging system of state agriculture councils.
+Meet the members of the HSUS Nebraska Agriculture Advisory Council, part of our emerging system of state agriculture councils.

 Jim Knopik grew up on a farm near North Star, Nebraska, a village that no longer exists.
 In 1967, he married Carolyn and they rented their own farm, eventually becoming one of the larger conventional farmers in the area.